dotnet/msbuild/documentation/specs/BuildCheck/Codes.md

 This check indicates that a property was defined in the observed scope (by default it's the project file only) and it was then not used anywhere in the build.

-This is a runtime check, not a static analysis check - so it can have false positives - for this reasons it's currently only suggestion.
+This is a runtime check, not a static analysis check - so it can have false positives - for this reasons it's currently not enabled by defaut.

 Common cases of false positives:
  * Property not used in a particular build might be needed in a build with different conditions or a build of a different target (e.g. `dotnet pack /check` or `dotnet build /t:pack /check` accesses some additional properties as compared to ordinary `dotnet build /check`).